Thai Red Curry Shrimp with Jasmine Rice

 1 teaspoon freshly squeezed lime juice

 Cut about ½-inch off the end of the lemongrass and discard then cut the stalks in half lengthwise.
 Set aside.

 Place large sauté pan over medium heat, add the peanut oil and heat through.
-Add the garlic, ginger, minced lemongrass and the white part of the scallions.
+Add the garlic, ginger, lemongrass and the white part of the scallions.
 Cook, stirring frequently, for 1 to 2 minutes, until fragrant.
 Add the bell pepper and continue cooking, stirring constantly, until the pepper has softened, about an additional 2 minutes.
-Add the red curry paste to the pan, stirring constantly for 1 to 2 minutes until aromatic.
+Add the red curry paste to the pan, stirring constantly until aromatic, about 1 minute.